demisto/content-docs/docs/concepts/demisto-sdk.md

     ```buildoutcfg
     demisto-sdk -i Pack/myPack --insecure
     ```
-   This iterates over all the content entities in the pack `myPack` and uploads then to the preset XSOAR server without checking the certification.
+   This iterates over all the content entities in the pack `myPack` and uploads them to the preset XSOAR server without checking the certification.
 Note that this command does not upload the entities as a whole pack but instead uploads them individually.

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/upload/README.md#upload).